 Income Tax

 Income tax in Gibraltar is governed by the provisions of the Income Tax Act 2010.
 Tax is charged on the income on a worldwide basis of an individual ordinarily resident in Gibraltar from employment or self-employment activities.
+View tax calculators here.

-For individuals there are currently two systems in place for the assessment of income tax in Gibraltar.
+For individuals, there are currently two systems in place for the assessment of income tax in Gibraltar.
 The two systems are a traditional allowance-based system and what is referred to as the Gross Income Based System or ‘GIBS’.

 What does ‘ordinarily resident’ mean in the context of Gibraltar Income Tax?